closebilibili/DMCA-takedown/README.md

 1. Fork
 2. Create a new file with your name in one of the folders according to language.
-3. Write an email based on the Requirement above
+3. Write an email based on the Requirements above
 4. Send a pull request!

 Sample: [Sample.md](Sample.md)